NAFSN is about PROFESSIONAL DEVELOPMENT FOR FOOD SYSTEM PROFESSIONALS

 Survey of Food System Development Practitioners

-The objective is to periodically survey current or prospective food system development practitioners (including professionals and volunteers) to better understand their needs and opportunities.
+Our objective is to periodically survey current or prospective food system development practitioners (including professionals and volunteers) to better understand their needs and opportunities.
 The results are shared publicly (although all responses are anonymous) and used to inform the work of a broad range of organizations and agencies.
 We define a “food system development practitioner" as anyone who, as a significant portion of their work, uses community development strategies in working with farmers, business people, government agency staff, local residents, or other persons or entities to create or strengthen the viability, equity, and sustainability of food systems.
-Under our definition of food systems we include (a) agriculture and other kinds of food production, processing, distributing, marketing, and retailing, (b) food security, and (c) food waste management.
+Under our definition of food systems, we include (a) agriculture and other kinds of food production, processing, distributing, marketing, and retailing, (b) food security, and (c) food waste management.
 Under our definition of "food system development professional," we include paid staff with a broad range of job titles and effort allocations, as well as consultants, volunteers, and activists.

 Training and Certification Community of Practice